Felix Alderisio: Criminal enterprises

 Alderisio headed a group of cat burglars that operated in Chicago's upscale Gold Coast district.
 These thieves specialized in rare gems and jewelry, which they fenced to Outfit-controlled jewelry stores and wholesalers.
 Alderisio resided in the Gold Coast for a time; his unsuspecting neighbors were his targets.
-Alderisio also owned several restaurants, meat packing firms, small hotels, Rush Street nightclubs, bordellos and striptease joints.
+Alderisio also owned several restaurants, meat packing firms, small hotels, Rush Street nightclubs, bordellos, and striptease joints.

 Rise to underboss

-During the 1950s and 1960s, Alderisio's crew was responsible for picking up payoffs from North Side restaurants and nightclubs.
+During the 1950s and 1960s, Alderisio's crew picked up payoffs from North Side restaurants and nightclubs.
 He also served as the principal bagman for North Side bookmaking operations, delivering millions of dollars in payments each week to the Outfit leadership.
 Serving directly under Giancana and later under Gus "Gussie" Alex, Alderisio was identified by federal authorities in the early 1960s as a high-ranking member of the Outfit.
 During the Permanent Subcommittee on Investigations of the U.S. Senate Committee on Government Operations investigations on organized crime, Alderisio would plead the Fifth Amendment to the U.S. Constitution against self-incrimination 23 times and refuse to testify.

 In May 1962, Alderisio participated in an infamous mob torture incident.
-After a barroom fight, two small-time criminals, Billy McCarthy and Jimmy Miraglia, had ambushed and killed Outfit associates Ron Scalvo and Phil Scalvo.
+After a barroom fight, two small-time criminals, Billy McCarthy and Jimmy Miraglia, had ambushed and killed Outfit associates Ronald Scavo and Philip Scavo.
 Alderisio, Nicoletti, and Anthony Spilotro captured McCarthy and tortured him to provide Miraglia's name.
 They finally placed McCarthy's head in a vise and tightened it until one of his eyes popped out of its socket.
 At that point, McCarthy named Miraglia.
-Later that week, both McCarthy and Miraglia were found dead with their throats cut.
+Later that week, McCarthy and Miraglia were found dead with their throats cut.

 Often traveling abroad (either on vacation or establishing connections for smuggling heroin into the United States), Alderisio frequently visited Turkey, Italy, and Greece.
 He was passionate about classical ruins, spending hours photographing them.
 During one meeting with Giancana that was recorded by law enforcement, Alderisio spent about 20 minutes describing ruins he had recently seen in Europe.
 Finally, Giancana lost his patience and yelled:

 Phil, goddammit!
 Ruins!
 I got coppers coming out of my eyeballs and you sit there telling me about ruins!
 Listen to me, Phil, listen real good!
 Ruins ain't garbage!
 Forget about them goddamn ruins!

 Later years

 Over several decades of criminal activity, Alderisio was arrested at least 36 times for assault and battery, bombing, racketeering, loansharking, illegal gambling, hijacking, narcotics, counterfeiting, bootlegging, bribery, extortion, and murder-for-hire.
 However, Alderisio usually avoided prosecution because of the Outfit's strong political connections.
 Yet, acting as Outfit boss for Tony Accardo in the late 1960s, he wasn't very popular with the "rank-and-file" Chicago mobsters.
-Within a short time, Alderisio was convicted of extortion and sent to prison.
+Alderisio was convicted of extortion and sent to prison within a short time.

 Death

 On September 25, 1971, Felix Alderisio died from natural causes at the United States Penitentiary, in Marion, Illinois.
-His funeral was attended by Accardo and many other Outfit members.
+Accardo and many other Outfit members attended his funeral.